AllenInstitute/patchseq_human_L23/README.md

 ## Data

 Most of the data for this manuscript are located in the "data" folder above.
-In addition you will need to download some larger data files from here:  <b>LOCATION TBD - EDIT DETAILS OF FILES</b>
+In addition you will need to download some larger data files from the [Allen Brain Map](https://portal.brain-map.org/atlases-and-data/rnaseq), as described in the relevant scripts.

 ## Scripts